yahayuta/droid_word/README.md

 1. Check the [Issues](../../issues) page for existing problems
 2. Create a new issue with detailed information
-3. Include device information and Android version
+3. Include device information and Flutter/OS versions.

 ---